Goodbye to All That (film)

-Goodbye to All That is a 2014 American romantic comedy-drama film written and directed by Angus MacLachlan in his directorial debut.
-It stars Paul Schneider and Melanie Lynskey.
-The film had its world premiere at the 2014 Tribeca Film Festival, and was released theatrically in the United States on December 17, 2014.
+Goodbye to All That is a 2014 American romantic comedy-drama film, written and directed by Angus MacLachlan in his directorial debut.
+Starring Paul Schneider and Melanie Lynskey, the film had its world premiere at the 2014 Tribeca Film Festival.
+It began a limited theatrical run in the United States on December 17, 2014, receiving generally positive reviews.

 Synopsis

 When Otto's wife suddenly asks for a divorce, he bounces between a social media-fueled search for answers, desperate attempts to reconnect with his daughter, and a fateful reentry into the dating pool.